 Hey guys and girls!
 Today we’re gonna take a look at the Zero Tolerance 0801 flipper.
 The 0801 is a collaboration with Todd Rexford.
 As you may (or may not) know Todd is well known in the custom knife community with such great pieces of art like his Epicenter and the singularity model which this knife is based off of.
 So as you come to expect, a collab with ZT a leader in the production knife world would be epic… and that it is!

 I have been carrying this ZT 0801 for a few weeks now and I can’t seem to put it down.
-Like I said on my Instagram, This is quite simply the most enjoyable production knife I have ever owned and carried.
+This is quite simply the most enjoyable production knife I have ever owned and carried.
 Not only does the 0801 have beautiful lines, premium quality materials — it functions just as good as it looks!

 Overall Length – 8.20″